 This concurrent resolution proposes a constitutional amendment to raise the retirement age for county sheriffs in New Hampshire from 70 to 75 years.
 The amendment seeks to modify Article 78 of the state constitution, which currently disqualifies individuals from holding the office of sheriff after reaching the age of 70.
 If approved, the new provision would allow individuals to serve as sheriff until they turn 75.

 The proposed amendment will be submitted to voters during the state general election in November 2026.
-The resolution outlines the process for including the amendment on the ballot, which will feature a clear question for voters to answer with a "Yes" or "No." If the amendment receives approval from two-thirds of those voting, it will take effect upon the governor's proclamation.
+The ballot will include a clear question regarding the amendment, allowing voters to express their approval or disapproval.
+If two-thirds of those voting on the amendment support it, the change will take effect upon the governor's proclamation.